tomdemeyere/tomdemeyere.github.io/_posts/2024-03-22--workflows-manager-for-dft.md

 ##### **What will happen exactly?**

-Parsl will construct the workflow internally and be able to manage the intresic dependencies between the jobs.
-Two jobs that do not depends on each other can possibly run at the same time.
-To make things clearer I made the diagram below that summarize what is happening.
+Parsl will construct the workflow internally and be able to manage the intrinsic dependencies between the jobs.
+Two jobs that do not depend on each other can possibly run at the same time.
+To make things clearer I made the diagram below that summarizes what is happening.

 {% include figure.html path="assets/img/grid_phonon_flow.png" class="img-fluid rounded" %}
 <div class="caption">
-    Schematic of the workflow, all `Atoms` object will run concurently, similarly all identical colors within each subtask can run concurently as well.
+    Schematic of the workflow, all `Atoms` objects will run concurrently, similarly all identical colors within each subtask can run concurrently as well.
 This makes the problem embarrassingly parallel.
 </div>

 Depending on the number of workers you have set, you will see as many concurrent calculations, other tasks will be queued and run as soon as a worker is available.